Mike Einziger: Equipment

-Early on, Einziger played Ibanez guitars, and sometime around the making of Enjoy Incubus he switched to Paul Reed Smith (PRS) (Custom 24's).
-On the albums "Science" and "Make Yourself" he used a Mesa Boogie Tremoverb.
-Mike used PRS McCarty Archtop guitars while recording some songs on the album Make Yourself (for example the song "Make Yourself").
-On the album Morning View, Mike only used his PRS McCarty Archtops.
+Early on, Einziger played Ibanez guitars, and sometime around the making of Enjoy Incubus (1997) he switched to Paul Reed Smith (PRS) (Custom 24's).
+On the albums Science and Make Yourself he used a Mesa Boogie Tremoverb.
+While recording songs on Make Yourself (1999), for example the track "Make Yourself", Einziger used PRS McCarty Archtop guitars.
+On the Morning View (2001) album, he only used his PRS McCarty Archtops.
 During the A Crow Left of the Murder... tour, he started playing Fender Jazzmaster guitars.
 This guitar is played most prominently on the Alive at Red Rocks DVD.
-On a recent tour he has been seen using a Gibson SG Junior with P-90's modified with an extra neck pickup and a pickup selector switch.
-In 2012 Mike switched to Music Man Albert Lee signature guitars and began running lighter strings (down to 9s after running 13s for many years) because of his need to find a more "comfortable" guitar for touring.
-He's stated this has been necessary since developing and having surgery for carpal tunnel syndrome.
+On the Light Grenades tour, Einziger was seen using a Gibson SG Junior with P-90's modified with an extra neck pickup and a pickup selector switch.
+In 2012, he switched to Music Man Albert Lee signature guitars and began running lighter strings (down to 9s after running 13s for many years) because of his need to find a more "comfortable" guitar for touring.
+Einziger has stated this was necessary since developing and having surgery for carpal tunnel syndrome.
+He currently uses Fender Telecaster guitars.

-Einziger is a multi-instrumentalist, and in addition to guitar, he has played piano, Mellotron, pipa, analog synthesizers, Fender Rhodes, Wurlitzer, and many other instruments on his recordings with Incubus as well as his other projects.
-He has also played a Jerry Jones Guitars Master Sitar on "Nowhere Fast" from the Make Yourself album (live, he simply plays the sitar part with his guitar), and a pipa on "Aqueous Transmission".
-Mike also plays electric piano on songs like "Here In My Room" and has played piano on live versions of "Drive."
+Einziger is a multi-instrumentalist and, in addition to guitar, has played piano, Mellotron, pipa, analog synthesizers, Fender Rhodes, Wurlitzer, and many other instruments on his recordings with Incubus as well as his other projects.
+He has also played a Jerry Jones Guitars Master Sitar on "Nowhere Fast" from Make Yourself (for live performances he plays the sitar part with his guitar), and a pipa on "Aqueous Transmission".
+Einziger also plays electric piano on songs like "Here In My Room", and has played piano on live versions of "Drive".

-He commonly uses Mesa/Boogie Trem-O-Verb 2/12 Combos and Fender Twin Reverb.
+He commonly uses Mesa/Boogie Trem-O-Verb 2/12 Combos and Marshall Plexi amplifiers.
 He uses Electro-Harmonix Micro POG (Polyphonic Octave Generator) for the solo section on "Promises, Promises."
-On title track, "If Not Now, When?"
+On the title track, "If Not Now, When?"
 Einziger plays a Mellotron mandolin.
-He has a 1930s Gibson with a smaller body and used an older Martin acoustic when recording "Defiance."
-In the video for "Adolescents." he is seen with a custom PRS guitar which was sold at a charity auction for $15,000 and was borrowed from the buyer for the video shoot.
+He has a 1930s Gibson with a smaller body and used an older Martin acoustic when recording "Defiance".
+In the video for "Adolescents", he is seen with a custom PRS guitar which was sold at a charity auction for $15,000 and was borrowed from the buyer for the video shoot.

-He stopped using PRS guitars after some issues arose with a particular employee of Paul Reed Smith.
+He stopped using PRS guitars after some issues arose with an employee of Paul Reed Smith.

-A detailed gear diagram of Mike Einziger's 2000 Incubus guitar rig is well-documented.
+A detailed gear diagram of Einziger's 2000 Incubus guitar rig is well-documented.